 1 credit.
 Pre- or co-requisites: A 100-level introductory Art History course or permission of the instructor.
 Students arrange their own transportation to, and accommodation in, Nice.
 Students are responsible for all entry fees.
-A contribution of 20 towards transportation costs (bus hire) will be required from each student.

 AH 203 - ITALIAN DESIGN

 Italian Design surveys the art of industrial production in Italy over the last two centuries focusing on furniture, decorative arts and interior design, fashion, textiles and jewelry, household appliance and automotive design.
 The role of wider European and American influences in Italian production is examined.
 Classroom presentations are augmented by special visits to design firms and showrooms in Rome.
 The goal of the course is to understand the role of artistic expression in industrial production and to develop skills to comprehend the art of everyday objects.
 3 credit hours.
 This course satisfies the information literacy and oral presentation requirements.